MicrosoftDocs/cloud-adoption-framework/docs/getting-started/security-roadmap.md

 ## Value statement

-The steps outlined in this getting started guide can help you and your teams… what is unblocked now that your done…  …realize business value.
+The steps outlined in this getting started guide can help you and your teams… what is unblocked now that you're done…  …realize business value.

 ## Next steps